 Explore the Powhatan way of life

-Historical interpreters discuss and demonstrate how the Powhatan culture grew and prepared food, processed animal hides, made tools and pottery, and wove natural fibers into cordage.
-Visitors can try their hands at grinding corn, gardening or playing a game of corncob darts.
+In Paspahegh Town, costumed historical interpreters discuss and demonstrate how the Powhatan culture grew and prepared food, processed animal hides, made tools and pottery, and wove natural fibers into cordage.
+You might even learn some common Algonquian words, like raccoon, moccasin and opossum.